 3. No Audit Trail

 Regulated industries need to know who asked what, when, and what the AI answered.
-Build audit logging from day one — retrofitting it is painful.
+The EU AI Act (Article 12) requires that high-risk AI systems maintain logs automatically.
+Build audit logging from day one — retrofitting it is painful and often incomplete.
 See our AI governance framework for what a complete audit architecture looks like.

 4. Treating Models as Static